akshay2000saxena/shopify-word-search/README.md

 ### Game Over Screen
 The third screenshot shows the screen where the user has found all the words.
-(Fix on opacity needed)
+(Fix on opacity=0.2 needed)

 <p align="left">
   <img alt="" src="screenshots/Annotation 2020-05-09 003215.jpg" width="360" /><br>